Board of Review

 Claimants’ Frequently Asked Questions

 Report in person to the nearest unemployment claims office as soon as possible after you lose your job.
 If you receive a low earnings report from your employer, you may file in person or by mail.
 If you fail to file promptly, you may lose credit for any weeks you were off work before you do file.

 Report to your nearest claims office.
 For a list of West Virginia UC Claims office addresses, click

 What do I need to bring with me to file for benefits?

 Bring your social security card and a photo ID (such as your driver’s license) with you to verify your identity.
 If you are separated from the military, bring your DD Form 214 as well.
 If you are an immigrant, you must supply documentation of your work status.
 You will be asked to provide names and complete mailing addresses for all employers for whom you worked during the last 18 months.
 Be prepared to furnish the dates you worked and the reason you left each employer.

 Yes, there is a one-week unpaid waiting period during a claim year.
 You cannot serve the waiting period before you apply for a claim.

 How do I file for my weekly benefits?

 You may file by telephone using the Interactive Voice Response (IVR) system 1-800-379-1032, or by the Internet at

 .
 These are the fastest and most efficient ways to file.
-You may also mail your claim form or take it in person to your local claims office, but this may slow the receipt of your weekly benefits.
+You may report in person to your local claims office, but this may slow the receipt of your benefits.